Russians advance on Ukraine's ports, meet resistance in city | Law-Order

 Zelenskyy adviser Mykhailo Podolyak dismissed Moscow's offer as “manipulation,” adding that Ukraine hadn't agreed to talks in the Belarusian city.

-Russia claims its assault on Ukraine is aimed only at military targets, but bridges, schools and residential neighbourhoods have been hit.
+Russia claims its assault on Ukraine is aimed only at military targets, but bridges, schools and residential neighborhoods have been hit.

 British Foreign Secretary Liz Truss warned Sunday that Putin could use “the most unsavory means,” including banned chemical or biological weapons, to defeat Ukraine.